inspec/inspec/docs/resources.rst

 content -- DONE
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
 The ``content`` matcher tests if contents in the file match the value specified in the test.
-The values of the ``content`` matcher are arbitrary and depend on the file type being tested and also the type of information that is expected to be in that file.
-For example:
+The values of the ``content`` matcher are arbitrary and depend on the file type being tested and also the type of information that is expected to be in that file:

 .. code-block:: ruby